OmniscientQ/CSCI425/README.md

     - This brings us from ~100GB to ~1GB: Much better
         - We will perform all further operations on this smaller, more representative, dataset

+# Creating Models and Running the GUI

+In order to use the GUI, you must first create the models (e.g.
+`./trained_cnn.keras`) locally.
+This can be done by simply running all the cells in the model Jupyter notebooks.

+After running the Jupyter notebooks, the models should be saved
+locally: However, this does not necessarily mean that the GUI will work yet!
+First, you must run
+`python3 gui/aidan_dill_pickler.py` and
+`python3 gui/jordan_dill_pickler.py` to create local `dill`
+files of the models.
+While `.keras` files are the actual models themselves, `.dill` archives represent arbitrary Python functions and thus allow any needed preprocessing (e.g. converting audio data to Mel-spectrogram).

+The GUI expects models to be of the `*.dill` form as created by the dill pickler scripts.
+Therefore, if no `dill` archives exist, the GUI will have nothing to load.